onni891/Portfolio-Website/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Kooditaivas License.
+Please read before use.

 ---